tj-tusharjain/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

    - For RHEL: `RHEL_BYOS`
    - For SLES: `SLES_BYOS`

-If the license type of the VM has not been modified, the previous command returns an empty string and the VM continues to use the billing model of the image used to deploy it.
+If the license type of the VM hasn't been modified, the previous command returns an empty string and the VM continues to use the billing model of the image used to deploy it.

 ### [Azure PowerShell](#tab/licensepowershell)